City-of-Helsinki/drupal-helfi-platform/documentation/automatic-updates.md

 We use GitHub Actions to automate database update/config export process.
 See [.github/workflows/update-config.yml](/.github/workflows/update-config.yml.dist).

-In the simplest terms it just:
+In the simplest terms, all it does is:

 1. Install Drupal: `drush site-install --existing-config`
 2. Flush caches and re-import configuration to make sure everything is up-to-date: `drush cr`, `drush config:import`.